Last Updated on March 31, 2021

 2. Second, applicants under the Entrepreneur program do not have to invest in a no-interest, five-year term deposit with the provincial government, as the investor candidates must do.

 Quebec Entrepreneur applicants must successfully defend a business plan during a selection interview which outlines the feasibility and relevancy of the project to Quebec.
 The selection interview is typically preceded by a preliminary market visit to the province of Quebec by the applicant.

 Once approved, the application proceeds to Federal security and medical verifications followed by visa issuance with mandatory terms and conditions, within an overall processing delay which can vary between 12-44 months.

 Each year, the government accepts a limited number of applications under the Entrepreneur category.
-According to the August 2018 regulations, 25 applications will be allowed under the first stream, and 35 under the second stream.

 Candidates who demonstrate that they have intermediate-advanced knowledge of French language (by presenting French test results of level B2 in speaking and listening) can apply at any time and are not subject to any cap.